GridOPTICS/GridPACK/docs/user_manual/sphinx/Section9-ApplicationModules.rst

 ``GENERATOR_PF_QGEN[i]``, where the index ``i`` runs over all generators on the bus.

+The power flow module supports ZIP loads, where the total load power is modeled as a combination of constant power (P), constant current (I), and constant admittance (Y) components.
+The load power at voltage ``V`` is computed as ``P_load = PL + IP*V + YP*V^2`` and ``Q_load = QL + IQ*V - YQ*V^2``, following PSS/E sign conventions.
+The ZIP load coefficients are read automatically from PSS/E network files when present.

+Switched shunt devices specified in PSS/E input files are supported.
+The initial susceptance value (``BINIT``) is absorbed into the fixed bus shunt admittance during network setup, consistent with the behavior of commercial power system tools.

+The power flow module includes island detection capabilities.
+The function ``getIslandCount()`` returns the number of electrical islands found in the network after calling ``solve()``.
+The function ``hasLoneBus()`` identifies isolated buses with no active connections.
+The function ``checkAndTransferSlack()`` automatically transfers the slack bus role to the bus with the largest online generator capacity if the original slack bus generator goes offline.

+The output from ``write()`` includes per-bus power injection values (``Pinj`` and ``Qinj``) in addition to voltage magnitude and phase angle.
+These values reflect the net power injection at each bus including all ZIP load contributions at the solved voltage.

 The remaining methods in the PFAppModule class support different kinds of contingency applications.
 Contingencies are defined using the data structure